‘Two great powers’: Biden, Putin plunge into hours of talks

 Biden first floated the meeting in an April phone call in which he informed Putin that he would be expelling several Russian diplomats and imposing sanctions against dozens of people and companies, part of an effort to hold the Kremlin accountable for interference in last year’s presidential election and the hacking of federal agencies.

 Putin and his entourage arrived first at the summit site: Villa La Grange, a grand lakeside mansion set in Geneva’s biggest park.
-Next were Biden and his team.
-Swiss President Guy Parmelin will greet the two leaders.

-The meeting will then expand to include five senior aides on each side.
+Next came Biden and his team.
+Putin flew into Geneva on Wednesday shortly before the scheduled start of the meeting; Biden — who was already in Europe for meetings with allies — arrived the day before.

-After the meeting concludes, Putin will hold a solo news conference and then Biden will follow suit.
+After the meeting concludes, Putin is scheduled to hold a solo news conference, with Biden following suit.
 The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the president is urging European allies to pressure Putin to cut out myriad provocations.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China’s Xi Jinping during his rise to power.

-Note: This story has been corrected to show that Geneva is not Switzerland’s capital.